hadydean13/Active-Directory-Virtualization-Project/README.md

 <br/>

-### Creating a text file on the Workstation from the Domain Controller using PowerShell:
+### Creating a text file on the workstation from the Domain Controller using PowerShell:
 ![](Screenshots/AD_Create_File.png)

 <br/>